Minnesota Atheists Constitution and Bylaws

 The Bylaws to this Constitution are intended to further define and explain the operating procedures of this organization.
 Changes may be made to the Bylaws when necessary to improve the operation of this organization.
 Changes to the Bylaws shall not alter the principles of this organization as set forth in this Constitution.

 ARTICLE I – NAME, MEMBERSHIP, ELIGIBILITY FOR OFFICE, CONTROL OF ASSETS

 The name of this organization is Minnesota Atheists.
 This organization is incorporated according to the laws of the State of Minnesota.
 Incorporation is dated September 23, 1991.

 SECTION 2.
 MEMBERSHIP

 Membership in this organization is open to all persons, regardless of their state of residence, who are free of theistic beliefs and who support the purpose for which this organization is founded.
 No person may vote on any motion, resolution, nomination or election at any meeting or convention called by Minnesota Atheists who is not a member in good standing of Minnesota Atheists.
 All members whose dues are not in arrears are members in good standing.

 Persons who meet the membership requirements of Section 2 of this Article, and who have been members in good standing for at least one year prior to the date of assuming office are eligible for election to any office within the organization.
 To be an At-Large director requires that a nominee shall have been a member of Minnesota Atheists for six months, instead of one year.
 (Revised January 21, 2007)(September 18, 2016)

 SECTION 4.
 MEETINGS

 BYLAW.
-There shall be at least one membership meeting per quarter.
+There shall be at least one business meeting per quarter.